SAP-archive/webide-extension-command-example/README.md

 ## Description

-This example contains build, packaging and deployment instructions for Web IDE extension and complaints only for Web IDE on SAP Cloud Platform.
+This is an example project of how a SAP WebIDE extension project should look like and contains build, packaging and deployment instructions for a Web IDE extension.
+Please notice that it complaints only for Web IDE on SAP Cloud Platform.

 **For detailed description of end-to-end flow for developing and delivering a Web IDE extension, please refer to [this documentation](https://sdk-sapwebide.dispatcher.hana.ondemand.com/index.html#/topic/4a5a02764ba445cc95fafbbed3235d6e)